Geri McGee: Personal life and career

-Around 1960, McGee started working as a casino cocktail waitress and Tropicana chorus showgirl, and continued working through the 1960s, making enough money to buy a house for herself and her family.
+Around 1960, McGee started working as a casino cocktail waitress and a Tropicana chorus showgirl, and continued working through the 1960s, making enough money to buy a house for herself and her family.
 She worked her way up the Las Vegas social ladder, meeting various businessmen.
 One of the men she met was Frank "Lefty" Rosenthal.
-Her sister Barbara moved in with her after separating from her husband; Barbara McGee had two small children and needed a place to stay.

 On May 4, 1969, McGee married Frank Rosenthal and soon had two children with him: a son named Steven, and later a daughter named Stephanie.
 Rosenthal expected McGee to be a stay-at-home mom while he was out at the Argent casinos working.
 After a few years, McGee began to resent domestic life, and she started going out at night and drinking.
 Rosenthal later threatened to divorce McGee, and take custody of the children, leaving her with little money.

 The thirteen-year marriage went through a long series of break-ups and reconciliations throughout the 1970s.
 McGee's mother Alice died in 1977.
 McGee was rumored to have had an affair with Anthony Spilotro.
 While Rosenthal acting as an FBI informer became known after his death, a retired FBI agent revealed in 2015 that McGee was also working with the agency; sometimes an agent met separately with both husband and wife on the same night.

 Rosenthal and McGee got in physical altercations, and Rosenthal hired private detectives to track her activities.
-McGee sometimes left Las Vegas, taking trips with their children to Los Angeles, or shopping with wives of other Las Vegas businessmen.
+McGee sometimes left Las Vegas, taking trips with their children to Los Angeles or shopping with wives of other Las Vegas businessmen.
 The divorce from Rosenthal was finalized on January 16, 1981, when McGee was living in Los Angeles.
 After the divorce, on October 4, 1982, Frank Rosenthal escaped serious injury when a bomb was detonated under his car outside the Tony Roma's Restaurant at 600 East Sahara Avenue in Las Vegas.